 11 million records have been compromised in 2016 with close to 350 data breaches until now.
-Banking, finance, small businesses, and startup sector suffers the most.
+Banking, finance, small businesses, and the startup sector suffer the most.

 If we learned one thing f, it’s that hackers aren’t stopping.
 Last year, attackers have caused more than 8 hours of application and website downtime for several organizations.
 This year, it is getting worse.

 Increased cloud adoption, frequent application changes, and limited security budgets in small companies should be backed by conclusive steps to stop hackers.
-To make it easier for CEOs, CIOs, CISOs and other professionals directly responsible for security, we have broken down the ways to securing the website in several categories.
+To make it easier for CEOs, CIOs, CISOs, and other professionals directly responsible for security, we have broken down the ways of securing the website in several categories.

 Although we have listed many ways to protect the business from hackers, it is critical to know why you need to go through this list first.